benbalter/benbalter.github.com/_posts/2014-10-07-expose-process-through-urls.md

 Whether you're an attorney, a civil servant, or a web developer, in today's digital world, if you don't make sprockets for a living, there's a good chance that you're a knowledge worker.
 Your deliverable at the end of each day, doesn't actually exist beyond magnetic patterns on a hard disk.
 Through meetings, discussions, and drafting, you create organizational knowledge in one form or another.

 Just as blacksmiths know the value of an anvil, and bakers the value of yeast, so too must knowledge workers embrace the tools of their craft.
 A composer would never stand for his or her concerto being played on a kazoo.
-Why then, is content all-too-often created haphazardly, with its presentation and preservation being subject to the whims of organizational habbit?
+Why then, is content all-too-often created haphazardly, with its presentation and preservation being subject to the whims of organizational habit?

 The next time you begin a new project, adopt a high-fidelity, electronic medium that allows you to capture and expose process as a URL, today, and forever.
 Your content, your fellow knowledge workers, and the information's consumers deserve it.